Quantitative Heegaard Floer cohomology and the Calabi invariant: Quantitative Heegaard Floer cohomology

 By the monotonicity Lemma \ref{l:unobstructed}, there is a uniform upper bound for the energy of Maslov index $1$ solutions $u$ with given asymptotics.
-Therefore, we can apply Gromov compactness to constrain the structure of the zero dimensional subset $\cM(y_0;y_1; \{J_t\})^{\circ}$ of $\cM(y_0;y_1; \{J_t\}_{t \in [0,1]})$.
+Therefore, we can apply Gromov compactness to constrain the structure of the zero dimensional subset $\cM(y_0;y_1; \{J_t\})^{\circ}$.
 For every non-constant irreducible component $u'$ of a pseudo-holomorphic stable strip arising from the Gromov compactification, we have $\omega_X(u')+\eta [u'] \cdot \Delta >0$.
-Therefore, monotonicity implies the Gromov compactification of $\cM(y_0;y_1; \{J_t\})^{\circ}$ is the space itself, which is therefore a finite set.
+There are two kinds of possible non-constant irreducible components in a stable strip.
+The first kind is a pseudo-holomorphic disc with boundary on either $\Sym(\varphi(\ul{L}))$ or $\Sym(\ul{L})$, which necessarily has postive Maslov index by monotonicity (Lemma \ref{l:unobstructed}).
+The other kind is a pseudo-holomorphic strip, which by regularity, can only exist if the Maslov index is at least one.
+Therefore, every irreducible component of a pseudo-holomorphic stable strip has positive Maslov index.
+Since elements in $\cM(y_0;y_1; \{J_t\})^{\circ}$ have Maslov index one, any pseudo-holomorphic stable strip can only have one irreducible component.
+It means that the Gromov compactification of $\cM(y_0;y_1; \{J_t\})^{\circ}$ is the space itself, which is therefore a finite set.

 For each $u \in \cM(y_0;y_1; \{J_t\}_{t \in [0,1]})$ and $f \in \Hom(\varphi(\cE)_{y_1}, \cE_{y_1})_{\hat{y}_1}$, we define

 where $P$ denotes the appropriate parallel transport map.

 For $f \in \Hom(\varphi(\cE)_{y_1}, \cE_{y_1})_{\hat{y}_1}$, the differential on $CF(\cE,\Sym(H))$ is defined by